sophie-72/dotfiles/README.md

 ## Clone the repository as a bare repository

-**Warning**

-This may overwrite existing files in your home directory.
+**Warning:** This may overwrite existing files in your home directory.
 Please ensure you backup any important files before proceeding.

 ```
 git clone --bare https://github.com/sophie-72/dotfiles.git $HOME/.dotfiles